 Such conservation may be intricately associated with the evolution of cell polarity in complex tissues.
-A recent study in Drosophila revealed that asymmetric EGFR distribution in follicle stem cells is required for the establishment of cell polarity via ERK and liver kinase B1 (LKB1)-AMP-activated protein kinase (AMPK) and for the proper localization of the Par-PKC-Baz cell polarity complex, which disappeared when egfr was mutated (Castanieto et al., 2014).
+A recent study in Drosophila revealed that asymmetric EGFR distribution in follicle stem cells is required for the establishment of cell polarity via ERK and LKB1-AMPK and for the proper localization of the Par-PKC-Baz cell polarity complex, which disappeared when egfr was mutated (Castanieto et al., 2014).
 Our study also suggests a similar role for LKB1-AMPK.
-RNAi of these genes in sublethally irradiated animals affected neoblast repopulation in a manner indistinguishable from that in egfr-3(RNAi)-treated animals.
+RNAi of these genes in sublethally irradiated animals affected neoblast repopulation in a manner that was indistinguishable from egfr-3(RNAi) treated animals.
 However, it remains to be determined whether EGFR-3 regulates LKB1-AMPK directly or indirectly.
-Moreover, Ikb1 and ampk function in planarians may be pleiotropic, as suggested by the broad expression of these genes and the reduction in animal size observed in unirradiated animals during homeostasis (Figure 4).
-Exploring the possible roles of planarian egfr-3 in the conserved hierarchy of polarity establishment and maintenance, along with the identification and characterization of additional mitogen-activated protein kinases, will be the focus of future investigations.
+Moreover, lkb1 and ampk function in planarians may be pleiotropic, as suggested by the broad expression of these genes and the reduction in animal size observed in unirradiated animals during homeostasis (Figure 4).
+Exploring the possible roles of planarian egfr-3 in the conserved hierarchy of polarity establishment and maintenance, along with the identification and characterization of additional MAPKs will be the focus of future investigations.